 WM Cayman II Revolver.
-On 16 September 2021, WM Cayman II, an indirect wholly owned subsidiary of WML, entered into an unsecured revolving credit facility agreement in an aggregate principal amount of HK\$11.71 billion consisting of one tranche in an amount of US\$312.5 million (approximately HK\$2.45 billion) and one tranche in an amount of HK\$9.26 billion.
-WM Cayman II has the ability to upsize the total revolving credit facility by an additional US\$1.00 billion (approximately HK\$7.84 billion) under the facility agreement and related agreements upon the satisfaction of various conditions.
+On 16 September 2021, WM Cayman II, an indirect wholly owned subsidiary of WML, entered into an unsecured revolving credit facility agreement in an aggregate principal amount of HK\$11.70 billion consisting of a U.S. dollar tranche in an amount of US\$312.5 million (approximately HK\$2.44 billion) and a Hong Kong dollar tranche in an amount of HK\$9.26 billion.
+WM Cayman II has the ability to upsize the total revolving credit facility by an additional US\$1.00 billion (approximately HK\$7.81 billion) under the facility agreement and related agreements upon the satisfaction of various conditions.
+As at 30 June 2024, the group had approximately HK\$2.44 billion in funding available under the WM Cayman II Revolver.
+On 31 July 2024, the Group repaid approximately HK\$312.1 million equivalent of outstanding WM Cayman II Revolver borrowings.